dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 for a young single person who wants to acquire experience.

-Hope this article will help make you feel a little bit more prepared for your job hunt or at least entertain you.
+Hope this article will help make you feel a little bit more prepared for your next job hunt or at least entertain you.

 ---